“It has helped her become more resilient and is building on her confidence when dealing with the many types of people she encounters.”

-NDS transition to employment project officer Gaelen Williams said the school-to-work project was based on the methodology of a successful overseas approach known as the customised employment approach and discovery process.
+Transition to employment project officer Gaelen said the school-to-work project was based on the methodology of a successful overseas approach known as the customised employment approach and discovery process.

 “NDS is providing training in this customised employment approach to 22 providers that are part of this project, as well as NDIA and Department of Education staff,” he said.